yongninghu/tcp_chatroom/README.md

-tcp chatroom for people that don't want to use skype
+tcp chatroom for people that don't want to use Skype